devsecopsgirl/internship-appsecco/docs/Jenkins-installation.md

 sudo service jenkins status
 ```

-It SHOWS its active now.
+It shows it is active now.

 ### Step 2 — Starting Jenkins

-I started Jenkins using systemctl command because systemctl is used to examine and control the state of “systemd” system and service manager.:
+I started Jenkins using systemctl command because systemctl is used to examine and control the state of “systemd” system and service manager:

 ```
 sudo systemctl start jenkins
 ```

-Since systemctl doesn’t display output, I am using its status command to verify that Jenkins started successfully:
+I checked the status of Jenkins service with the below command
 ```
 sudo systemctl status jenkins
 ```

-If it's successfully installed, the beginning of the output should show that the service is **active** and configured to start for boot.
+If it is successfully installed, the beginning of the output will show that the service is **active** and configured to start for boot.
 Jenkins is running now.
 To reach it from a web browser I will adjust the firewall rules to complete the initial setup.

 ### Step 3 - Opening the Firewall